KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

    * Algorithm will fail if the car is not in the middle of the road
    * Obstructions like cars, which can be in the lane, and have lines which looks simmilar to the ones the algorithm is loking for.

-As a cosequence of all these shortcomings, we can see that the algorithm goes bananas on one of the last challenge videos of P4, this is not unexpected.
+As a cosequence of all these shortcomings, we can see that the algorithm goes bananas on one of the last challenge videos of P4, this is not unexpected and kind of funny ^^,

 ## The good things